andrescorrada/ground-truth-problems-in-business/papers/ICML2021/README.md

 This paper completes a cycle of three papers I have written by myself and with others during this pandemic year.
 All three (NIPS 2020, AISTATS 2021 and ICML 2021) were rejected.
-These rejections have greatly improved the idea in spite of universally bad reviewers (NIPS 2020 was the worst).
+These rejections have greatly improved the idea in spite of universally bad reviewers (NeurIPS 2020 was the worst).
 Personal correspondence with Boaz Nadler and others, plus reviewer \#2 on this paper, have helped me to better place this work in relation to that of others.
 The primary feature distinguishing this work (which dates to a 2010 patent!) is that it evaluates